secretflow/spu/docs/development/psi_protocol_intro.rst

 --------------------------

 We also implement a Differentially Private (DP) Private Set Intersection (PSI) Protocol.
-Our implementaion bases on ECDH-PSI, and provides:
+Our implementation bases on ECDH-PSI, and provides:

 - Differentially private PSI results.